Geonovum/IMX-Metadata/Metadata_extensie.md

 4. metadata model does not have effect on a productmodel

-ad 1,2: MIM-UML does not have a construct to bind (meta)data at properties, i.e. attributes or association ends.
+ad 1,2: MIM-UML does not have a construct to bind (meta)data to properties, i.e. attributes or association ends.
 It is therefore necessary to extend MIM-UML.

 ad 3,4: The metadata is modelled independently from the productmodel.
 Both are 'loosely' connected.